Learning Design and Technology

 The PhD in Learning Design and Technology is designed to prepare influential professionals in the field of educational technology and the learning sciences.
 The program is research focused, designed to prepare future faculty and education leaders.
 Scholars in the field explore the uses of innovative media and technologies for education, studying aspects from student learning and cognition to impacts on individuals and institutions.
 The field provides the research base for effective utilization of new media in education and by default is interdisciplinary in its approaches and theories.
 From the beginning, students are expected to actively engage and contribute to the field through publication, conference presentations, and applied instructional projects.
 The PhD program is designed to enhance and facilitate educational, social, and economic growth locally, nationally, and internationally with a pool of highly qualified educational scholars and leaders.

 Admission to the Learning Design and Technology PhD program is only for the fall semester.
-Applications may be filed with Graduate Education beginning October 1 until the deadline of February 1 for the following fall semester; international students must file by January 15.
-Applicants are required to submit scores for the Graduate Record Examination (GRE) except for students who received the MEd from the department.
+Applications may be filed with Graduate Division beginning October 1 until the deadline of February 1 for the following fall semester; international students must file by January 15.
+Applicants are required to submit scores for the Graduate Record Examination (GRE).

-In addition to the application materials required by Graduate Education, prospective students must also submit the following directly to the LTEC office (see LTEC web page for additional details):
+In addition to the application materials required by Graduate Division, prospective students must also submit the following directly to the LTEC office (see LTEC web page for additional details):

 Because the number of students who can be admitted is limited, the admission process is highly competitive and meeting the minimum established criteria does not guarantee automatic admission.
 The program requires applicants to hold a master’s degree.
 A degree in educational technology is not required to enter the PhD in LTEC.
 Students without such a degree or equivalent experience may be required to complete additional course work.